-For the 1/20/12 storm sampling event, Orthophophate results ranged from 0.4 to 2.0 mg/l for freshwater stations, with all stations exceeding the 0.1 mg/l Water Quality Objective.
-Despite this WQO exceedence throughout the watershed, the concentration measured during the 1/20/12 storm event were significantly lower than those measured during the 12/8/10 storm event.
-Again, the January 2012 storm was smaller and resulted in lower stream flow levels.
+For the 3/13/12 storm sampling event, Orthophophate results ranged from 0.26 to 3.8 mg/l for freshwater stations, with all stations exceeding the 0.1 mg/l Water Quality Objective of 0.10 mg/l.
+The concentrations of orthophosphate measured during the 3/13/12 storm event and

+5/30/12 late spring ambient sampling were higher than those measured during the 1/20/12 storm event.
+Since the January 2012 storm was larger and resulted in higher stream flow levels and the orthophosphate concentration appears to be increasing as the streamflows lessen to summer baseflow conditions, this available orthophosphate will likely serve as a biostimulant for algae and aquatic macrophytes this summer.